raduhhr/tresor-public/README.md

 Everything from provisioning to deployment is handled entirely through Ansible, with full LAN monitoring via Grafana and Prometheus.
 It is designed around security, extensibility, and minimal manual maintenance.

+> This is the sanitized, fully reproducible public mirror of my self-hosted homelab.
+> All credentials, IPs, and domains have been replaced or encrypted.

 ## Core Principles
 - **No-touch:** only OS and SSH set up manually; everything else via Ansible
 - **Everything as Code:** infrastructure and deployments are declarative